Avoiding Common Configuration Pitfalls in n8n

 Configuration file discrepancies

-Pinpoint the area first.
-A database error stays in DB logs.
-A webhook error shows in proxy logs.
+Start by pinning the area down.
+Database errors sit in DB logs.
+Webhook errors show up in proxy logs.
 Match the symptom to one of the three buckets above.

 Find the cause